 About Me

 I am a Lecturer in Mechanical Engineering at TU Dublin Bolton Street and a Chartered Mechanical Engineer with broad and extensive experience lecturing and supervising for engineering qualifications at NFQ Level 7, Level 8 and Level 9.
-I have extensive research experience in:

 • Fluid-Structure Interaction (FSI)